berensp/berensp.github.io/_posts/2022-05-06-cut-flowers.md

 <center>* * *</center>

-At the end of the day, causal inference is difficult stuff (because the world is complex and there are confounding variables, etc.), so when there's a situation in which you'd expect a deterioration in quality but there's a response lag and the bulletproof multivariate regression analysis is lacking to prove it; just casually (smugly) offer, "Well, this certainly sounds like a classic 'cut flowers' dynamic."
+At the end of the day, causal inference is difficult stuff (because the world is complex and there are confounding variables, etc.), so when there's a situation in which you'd expect deterioration but there's a response lag and the bulletproof multivariate regression analysis is lacking to prove it; just casually (smugly) offer, "Well, this certainly sounds like a classic 'cut flowers' dynamic."

 There you have it.
 A well-cultivated worldview *must* include [Cut Flowers Theory](https://twitter.com/hashtag/CutFlowersTheory).